10 Best Herbal Teas For Chronic Hepatitis

 cnicus benedictus tea

-Cnicus benedictus, commonly known as blessed thorn, has been explored for its potential therapeutic benefits in managing chronic hepatitis.
+Cnicus benedictus, commonly known as blessed thistle, has been traditionally used in herbal medicine for its potential liver-supporting properties.

 taraxacum officinale tea